How Little Ghost Launched a Bold Burger Brand with Fully Custom Packaging in 60 Days

 Fully Custom Packaging, Built for Brand Impact

-We worked closely with Four Man Ladder’s operations and culinary teams to develop fully custom packaging across every touchpoint:
+Stitchi worked closely with Four Man Ladder’s operations and culinary teams to develop fully custom packaging across every touchpoint:

-Burger boxes and fry cartons engineered for heat retention and brand visibility.
+Burger boxes and fry cartons engineered for heat retention and brand visibility

-Custom-sized SOS bags designed to perfectly fit their stack of items.
+Custom-sized SOS bags designed to perfectly fit their stack of items

-Grease paper, branded stickers, and cups that elevated the customer experience.
+Grease paper, branded stickers, and cups that elevated the customer experience

 These were not stock SKUs with logos added.
 The products were built from the ground up to reflect Little Ghost’s identity and operational needs.

-Warehousing & Fulfillment for a Takeout-Only Model
+Warehousing and Fulfillment for a Takeout-Only Model

 With Little Ghost operating as a walk-up window with no dine-in and minimal back-of-house storage, Stitchi also provided:

-Warehousing of bulk packaging inventory pre-launch.
+Warehousing of bulk packaging inventory pre-launch

-Just-in-time fulfillment to keep the on-site footprint lean.
+Just-in-time fulfillment to keep the on-site footprint lean

-Ongoing reorders and inventory monitoring for sustained support.
+Ongoing reorders and inventory monitoring for sustained support

 Little Ghost isn’t just another burger spot.
 It’s a creative statement.
 We weren’t going to settle for generic packaging, and Stitchi helped us get the custom look we wanted without getting tripped up by cost or red tape.
 From concept to execution, they made it simple.